 "Yet in a prior article published in the March 19, 1975, Hudkins wrote that the S-172 number was 'made up' by himself, Assistant DA, Bill Alexander and Hugh Aynesworth (who was a reporter for the Dallas Morning News).
 Hudkins arranged a conference call, the three talked about Oswald's informant status, and 'within 30 minutes' an FBI agent visited Hudkin's office to ask him questions about the Oswald story.
 From this exercise, Hudkins determined the FBI had tapped one of the three's respective phones."
 The primary evidence supports the informant claim feasibly was manufactured and promoted by Alonso Hudkins, he is the possible original source of the rumor.

 Hudkins feasibly begins the chain of events in his first claim, he "advised" the Secret Service that Oswald was an informant, and provides no evidence.
-Hudkins claimed that Chief Sweatt of the Dallas Police Criminal Division made the numeric and informant claims he later admits to inventing.
-He claimed inventing them without assistance, and then years later asserts with the help of another reporter and one assistant district attorney.
-His rumor plants the speculation within official documents.
-He reworks new details into greater allegations without verifiable proof.
-Hudkins promotes the story with public vigor.
-The informant tale is just one of Hudkins offered myths.
+Hudkins purports that Chief Sweatt of the Dallas Police Criminal Division made the numeric and informant claims he later admits to inventing.
+He asserts inventing them without assistance, and then years later asserts with the help of another reporter and one assistant district attorney.
+His rumor plants the speculation within official documents and Hudkins reworks new details into greater allegations without verifiable proof.
+Hudkins promotes the story with public vigor and the informant tale is just one of Hudkins offered myths.

 "A Secret Service report by S.A.
 Bertram (12/14/63) states than on December 12, 1963 Hudkins advised that he received information from Felton West, Houston Post Washington Bureau representative, that Oswald heard of an American plot to assassinate Castro while he was in Mexico City, September 27-October 2, 1963.
 Allegedly, Oswald was also informed that President Kennedy and Vice President-Johnson knew of the plot...Secret Service Director Thomas Kelley talked to Felton West in Washington.
 West denied having informed Hudkins about any allegation involving Oswald's knowledge of an assassination plot against Castro.
 Director Kelley concluded Hudkins was a usually unreliable source of information."ix